 Initially, the Chevrolet Onix and its sedan variant – the Chevrolet Prisma, were manufactured at the GM Gravataí plant in GM Brazil.
 In 2016, Chevrolet launched a midcycle refresh of the Onix and Prisma.
 The launch of the facelifted Onix coincided with the introduction of two new entry-level versions that began production at the GM São Caetano do Sul plant.
 This facility will continue to produce the first-generation Onix and Prisma, which will coexist with the all-new, second-generation Chevrolet Onix.

 The second generation Chevrolet Onix was shown for the first time on March 21st, 2019 during a special event in the city of Wuhan, China.
 The sedan version of the Onix was the first model of the all-new family of Chevrolet vehicles to be introduced on the new GM GEM Platform (Global Emerging Market platform).

 In this way, the Onix name became a global Chevrolet nameplate.
-What’s more, the second-generation model marks the first time that the Onix name will be used for both the sedan and hatchback body styles.
-By comparison, the first-gen Onix was available as a five-door hatch, while its sedan variant was marketed as the Prisma.
+What’s more, the second-generation model marks the first time that the Onix name will be used for both the sedan and hatchback body styles, with the sedan model being called Onix Plus in some markets.
+By comparison, the first-gen model labeled the five-door hatch as the Onix, while its sedan variant was marketed as the Prisma.

-The second-gen Chevrolet Onix will be sold in more than 40 markets worldwide.
+The second-gen Chevrolet Onix will be sold in more than 40 markets worldwide, including China, Mexico, Central America and South America.
 To support this international expansion, the second-generation Chevrolet Onix is manufactured at the following GM plants: